-Gothic masonry building with three naves containing Romanesque remains of the previous construction.
+Gothic masonry building with three naves, containing Romanesque remains from a previous construction.

 - Construction: Cathedral

 - Artistic period: Gothic